Wing Chun private lessons in Swanage UK

 The beauty of Wing Chun is it focuses on the most important aspects of 1-on-1 empty-handed combat, while having a gem of an exercise called Sticky Hands which enables you to pick up the core of the system almost instantly with perfect natural fluency.

-And the beauty of training with me is we’ll get straight to the good stuff.
+The beauty of training with me, is we’ll get straight to the good stuff.
 I put great effort into avoiding BS, while not neglecting technical finesse.

 We also have good one-step drills, for practising how to block a punch from a fully disengaged distance (something Sticky Hands doesn’t fully prepare us for).
-This way, we can train all kinds of defences against all kinds of attacks from a non contact position.
-Add this to Sticky Hands, and you’re a well rounded martial artist already.
+This way we can train all kinds of defences against all kinds of attacks from a non contact position.
+Feeding turns to Leading, and in this way, proactive striking skills are acquired too.
+Combine this with Sticky Hands, then you’re a well rounded martial artist already.

 Wing Chun for Experts